NEUBIAS/training-resources/workshops/rank-filters.md

 	- removes noise
 	- removes small structures
 	- preserves egdes
-- Compare median filter to a mean filter of same radius
+- Compare median filter to mean filter of same radius

 ### Formative assessment

-TODO
+True or false?
+Discuss with your neighbour!

+1. Median filter is just another name for mean filter.
+2. Small structures can completely disappear from an image when applying a median filter.

+Fill in the blanks, using those words: shrinks, increases, decreases, enlarges.

+1. An erosion _____ objects in a binary image.
+2. An erosion in a binary image _____ the number of foreground pixels.
+3. A dilation in a grayscale image _____ the average intensity in the image.
+4. A dilation _____ objects in a binary image.

 ## Morphological opening and closing